usnistgov/FIPS201/_FIPS201/authentication.md

 - The CHUID or another data element[^expired] is read from the card and is checked to ensure the card has not expired and that it is from a trusted source.
 - The cardholder is prompted to submit a PIN, activating the PIV Card.
-- Biometric data is read from the card.
+- Biometric data record is read from the card.
-- The signature on the biometric data is verified to ensure the biometric data is intact and comes from a trusted source.
-Note that the signature verification may require retrieval of the content signing certificate from the CHUID if the signature on the biometric data was generated with the same key as the signature on the CHUID.
+- The signature on the biometric data record is verified to ensure the biometric data record is intact and comes from a trusted source.
+Note that the signature verification may require retrieval of the content signing certificate from the CHUID if the signature on the biometric data record was generated with the same key as the signature on the CHUID.
 - The cardholder is prompted to perform a biometric capture process to create a new biometric sample.
-- If the new biometric sample elicits a positive biometric verification decision when compared to the biometric data read from the card, the cardholder is authenticated to be the owner of the card.
+- If the new biometric sample elicits a positive biometric verification decision when compared to the biometric data record read from the card, the cardholder is authenticated to be the owner of the card.
-- The FASC-N (or UUID) in the CHUID or other data element is compared with the FASC-N (or UUID) in the Signed Attributes field of the external digital signature on the biometric data.
+- The FASC-N (or UUID) in the CHUID or other data element is compared with the FASC-N (or UUID) in the Signed Attributes field of the external digital signature in the biometric data record.
 - A unique identifier within the CHUID or other data element is used as input to the authorization check to determine whether the cardholder should be granted access.